 Disc herniations cause symptoms when they pinch or compress nearby nerves.
 Commonly referred to as sciatica, disc herniations classically cause shooting pain that runs down the leg into the foot, following the distribution of the affected nerve(s).
 Other symptoms may include numbness or tingling or muscle weakness.
 Disc herniations are very common but most do not cause symptoms.
 In fact, up to 40% of the population has disc herniations but may not experience symptoms.
 Disc herniations that do cause pain or other symptoms most commonly resolve within 3 months on their own.

-For patient whose symptoms do not resolve, procedure can be performed where the affected nerves can be relieved of this compression.
+For a patient whose symptoms do not resolve, a procedure can be performed where the affected nerves can be relieved of this compression.
 This surgical procedure is called a microdiscectomy.
 In this procedure, the herniated portion of the disc is removed through a small incision in your back.
 This is typically a day surgery, where patients can go home the same day.

 As degeneration progresses, the vertebra can shift and cause narrowing of the spinal canal and the neuroforamina leading to spinal and neuroforaminal stenosis.
-This degeneration and change in the position of the vertebra can also cause back pain, which can involve the buttocks, hips and thighs.
+This degeneration and change in the position of the vertebra can also cause back pain, which can involve the buttocks, hips, and thighs.

 Typically treatment begins with conservative measures, which include activity modification, pain medication, physical therapy and spinal injections.

 For patients whose symptoms persist despite conservative management, spine surgery is an option that can provide relief.
 Specific surgical details depend on the exact nature of the degeneration but typically include a decompression and fusion to relieve the stenosis as well as stabilize the spine.